On this page:

 - Front row level access is available for many shows on request

-Some seats in The Round and The McCarthy involve climbing stairs, please advise staff when booking if you have any specific seating requirements.
+Many seats in The Round and The McCarthy involve climbing or descending stairs, please advise staff when booking if you have any specific seating requirements.

 We try to accommodate all requests for access requirements and wheelchair access, but please let us know at least 24 hours before you arrive or at the time of booking.